RafaelRomeroGarcia/github_course/README.md

 # github_course
-This repository is the repository that I did during the course
+This repository is the repository that I did during the course.

 ## About
 This is some text about my project.
 It is interesting because it answers this question about the universe.